 |Producer||Duncan Harwood & Co.
 (Vancouver, BC)|

 I had no idea what to expect, sipping this.
-1946 was after the repeal of prohibition which had established Canadian whisky into a booming industry, when Canadian whisky was viewed as high quality due to legal requirements around aging in the late 1800s.
+1946 was after the repeal of prohibition where Canada’s booming whisky indudtry was starting to emerge as a world leader.
+At the time, Canadian whisky was viewed as high quality due to legal requirements around aging in the late 1800s.
 Hence, on the label here, “imported” would have been a selling feature from.
 However, what was added to the whisky in terms of flavouring might still be a mystery.

 Bottling Code: N/A